 A study conducted by Forbes from a panel of Gen Z shoppers put together by Berns Communications Group found that quality and fit were the most common words mentioned when it came to shopping for fashion.
 Younger consumers are demanding a stronger price and value proposition where they don’t need to compromise quality for price.

 This balancing act of desiring higher quality items but wanting reasonable prices is echoed in the increasing usage of buy-now, pay-later (BNPL).
 Since the start of the pandemic, 123% more Gen Zs have used BNPL than before, the strongest uptake of any generation, and one-third of Gen Z said they are likely to use BNPL solutions in the future.
 This is significant because BNPL has enabled more consumers to be able to purchase more expensive, higher quality products by paying for these goods in stages.

 A fragmented market

-While Gen Z shoppers have similar underlying motivations and overarching values when it comes to their shopping habits — quality and fit for instance — it doesn’t mean the choices they make are the same.
+While Gen Z shoppers have similar underlying motivations and overarching values when it comes to their shopping habits — quality and fit, for instance — it doesn’t mean the choices they make are the same.
+This latest generation avoids big name brands and luxury labels, throwing a wedge into many traditional marketing strategies.
 In fact, consumer products have seen a massive amount of market fragmentation as niche brands are able to cater to micro-markets that provide a medium for consumers to feel more connected to their purchases.

 While prior brand strategy focused on being the leading brand as a selling point, Gen Z consumers don’t necessarily want brands that say “mass.”
 Instead, niche brands are making their way into consumers’ wallets, which is tricky because the reasons consumers like one niche brand could be applicable to other brands as well.